 ref: Specifies the Git reference to check out.
 This option can reference either a tag, a commit, or a branch.

-tag: Specifies the repo by a certain tag value.
+tag: Specifies the repository by a certain tag value.

-commit: Specifies the repo by a certain commit.
+commit: Specifies the repository by a certain commit.

-branch: Specifies a certain branch of the repo.
+branch: Specifies a certain branch of the repository.

 default_branch: Specifies a default branch to use for deployment if the specified

 branchcannot be deployed.
 You must also specify one of the other version options.
-This is useful if you are tracking a relative branch of the control repo.
+This is useful if you are tracking a relative branch of the control repository.

 puppetlabs/apache and specify the '0.9.0' tag, use the